Alternatives to Surgery for Chronic Tennis Elbow

 The Tenex needle uses ultrasonic technology to peform the tenotomy, and has a high rate of success when compared to a simple percutaneous needle tenotomy.
 The first study looking at Tenex by Koh et al. in 2013 showed that 95% of patients were satisfied with the procedure.

 We have performed more Tenex procedures than any clinic or physician in all of New England.
 Tenex is typically covered by insurance.
 The Tenex procedure is done with only local anesthesia and patients are allowed to return to normal activity immediately following the procedure.
-In contrast, patients that have surgery are often immobilized in a cast or splint for 6-weeks.
+Tenex can precisely target abnormal portions of the tendon without cutting healthy tendon tissue.
+Tenex has similar outcomes to traditional open surgery (Altahawi et al 2020), but after surgery patients are often immobilized in a cast or splint for 6-weeks.

 Platelet Rich Plasma (PRP)